How to enable Secure BootUpdated a day ago

 - Go to the Boot menu, then Secure Boot

-- Enable Windows EUFI Mode
+- Enable Windows UEFI Mode

 - Set secure boot mode to Standard